Rafiki’s Planet Watch at Disney’s Animal Kingdom

 If you take your time and look at each enclosure, there’s no telling what you might see.

 In addition to living species, Conservation Station has several display cases of preserved insects.
-Does this take you back to your science teacher assigning a bug collection back when you were in school?
-Maybe being an adult isn’t so bad after all.

 Another exhibit shows how cast members care for the animals at Disney’s Animal Kingdom.
 This specific area is dedicated to nutrition.